Cosmic Slop #131: The Michael Jackson Quandary

 I turned Jackson off this week because I wasn’t ready to hear his voice, but I still listen to convicted murderer Phil Spector, and to thuggish wife beater James Brown.
-And the world is so desperate for a Led Zeppelin reunion despite the offensively revolting actions of one of the surviving members that they have convinced themselves that Greta Van Fleet aren’t a bit embarrassing.
+And the world is so desperate for a Led Zeppelin reunion despite the downright disgusting and equally evil actions of one of the surviving members that they have convinced themselves that Greta Van Fleet aren’t a bit embarrassing.
 Besides, if you do mute MJ, how are Robson and Safechuck going to get damages from an Estate with no income?

 I have been trying to find something to take from all of this, and perhaps the greatest reason not to airbrush Jackson is that, if we do, we learn nothing.

 We learn nothing about the dangers of child stardom, about the cult of celebrity, about not treating severe mental health issues, body dysphoria and, more importantly, about grooming and how child sexual abuse develops.